top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Troubleshooting {#demo-template-troubleshooting}

 It's networking.
-If it doesn't work try reinstalling while letting 99 dueckies swim in the bathtub and lighting magic candles.
+If it doesn't work try reinstalling while letting 99 duckies swim in the bathtub and lighting magic candles.

 ## Demo failure demonstration {#demo-template-failure}